• en

 © Direction de la Communication

-With the Monaco Grand Prix, the Monte-Carlo Rolex Masters, the Herculis Meeting and many other major events, the Principality has established itself over the decades as a capital of world sport.
+With the Monaco Grand Prix, the Monte-Carlo Rolex Masters, the Herculis Meeting and many other major events, the Principality has established itself over the decades as a hub of sports.
+It has been designated the World Capital of Sport for 2025.

 For more than a century, Monaco has been the stage for some of the biggest sporting events around.
 The Monte-Carlo tennis tournament was founded in 1887, making it one of the oldest tennis competitions in the world.
 Today, the Rolex Masters is part of the Masters 1000 series and attracts the world’s best players on clay.